powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 latex: true
 ---

-# Write the Java code to perform merging and balance adjustment
+# Write the Java code to perform merging and balance adjustment of CGMES files

 This tutorial shows how to merge multiple IGMs from different TSOs and scale the resulting CGM according to actual market data.
 It implements the [European Merging Function](https://eepublicdownloads.entsoe.eu/clean-documents/Network%20codes%20documents/Implementation/cacm/cgmm/European_Merging_Function_Requirements_Specification.pdf) whose requirements can be found on the website of ENTSOE.
-The forecast net positions of the IGMs are computed with the [Pan European Verification Function](https://eepublicdownloads.entsoe.eu/clean-documents/EDI/Library/cim_based/schema/PEVF%20Implementation%20Guide_V1.0.pdf).
+The forecast net positions of the IGMs are computed through the [Pan European Verification Function](https://eepublicdownloads.entsoe.eu/clean-documents/EDI/Library/cim_based/schema/PEVF%20Implementation%20Guide_V1.0.pdf).

 * TOC
 {:toc}

 ## What will you build?
-First, your CGMES files will be imported and merged.
-There is an option to compute a power flow on the single IGMs before merging.
+First, your individual CGMES files will be imported and merged.
+Optionally, you will be able to compute a power flow on each of the single IGMs before merging.
 Then a loadlfow will be run on the CGM.
 The loadflow simulator used in this tutorial is [OpenLoadFlow](../../simulation/powerflow/openlf.md).
 After the loadflow on the merged area, the net positions of each TSO perimeter will be computed.
 The algorithm used for the balance computation is in the `powsybl-balances-adjustment` API.
-The PEVF gives the expected net positions, and the balance adjustment is computed.
+The PEVF file will be read and gives the expected net positions, and the balance adjustment is computed.
 Then the SV file of the CGM will be exported.

 ## What will you need?